khulnasoft-lab/btfhub-archive/README.md

 1. Itay Shakury (KhulnaSoft Security)
    - Idealization of the project
-   - Planned for initial usage with Tracee
+   - Planned for initial usage with Tracker
 1. Rafael David Tinoco (KhulnaSoft Security)
    - Initial archive creator with Ubuntu, Fedora
    - Initial build logic and examples